razage/fabula-ultima-unofficial/README.md

 -   3D Hammer icon by Delapouite
 -   Andromeda chain icon by Lorc
+-   Archer icon by Delapouite
 -   Armor punch icon by Delapouite
 -   Arrowhead icon by Lorc
+-   Auto repair icon by Lorc
 -   Barbed Spear icon by Lorc
 -   Battered Axe icon by Lorc
 -   Battle axe icon by Lorc
+-   Beast eye icon by Lorc
 -   Black book icon by Wildabeast
 -   Bone knife icon by Delapouite
 -   Bone mace icon by Delapouite